gii-is-DP2/DP2-1920-GI-04/readme.md

 * As an owner, book a service visit for a certain date.
 It's successful.
 As an administrator, create a promotion with proper dates that fall into the previously booked date and 15% discount.
 It's successful.
 The price before creating the promotion and after creating the promotion can't be different. - :x:
 * As an administrator, create a promotion with past dates and 15% discount.
 It's not successful. - :x:
 * As an administrator, create a promotion with proper dates and 101% discount.
 It's not successful. - :x:
+* As an administrator, create a promotion with proper dates and 15% discount.
+It's successful.
+Create another promotion that coincides in period but doesn't have the exact same one, and with the same service.
+It's not successful. - :x:

 ### US12 - Create Beauty Contests Automatically
 As an administrator